holehouse-lab/soursop/README.md

 atomic representation, and adds an analysis layer of polymer-physics-aware observables designed specifically for disordered ensembles.

-SOURSOP was originally developed by Jared Lalmansingh and Alex Holehouse in the [Holehouse Lab](https://www.holehouselab.com/) at Washington University in St. Louis.
+SOURSOP was originally developed by Jared Lalmansingh in the [Pappu lab](https://pappulab.wustl.edu/) and Alex Holehouse in the [Holehouse Lab](https://www.holehouselab.com/) at Washington University in St. Louis.

 ## Features